LorenzoBove/DataScienceRepository/README.md

 ```
 which python3
 ```
-and use the output string to run Start.py
+and use the output to run Start.py

 example